 You should configure each applicable ArcGIS component in your organization with a certificate from a corporate or commercial CA. Common examples include ArcGIS Web Adaptor and ArcGIS Server.
 For example, ArcGIS Server includes a configured self-signed certificate.
 If you'll be federating an ArcGIS Server site with your portal, it's very important that you request a CA-signed certificate and configure the ArcGIS Server site and Web Adaptor to use it.

 ArcGIS Web Adaptor

-ArcGIS Web Adaptor is a required component of Portal for ArcGIS, which allows you to integrate your portal with your existing web server and your organization's security mechanisms.
+ArcGIS Web Adaptor is a required component of Portal for ArcGIS that allows you to integrate your portal with your existing web server and your organization's security mechanisms.
 You cannot deploy Portal for ArcGIS in your organization without the Web Adaptor.

 You can only use the Web Adaptor with port 80 or 443.
-Using different ports is not supported.
+Using other ports is not supported.
 See the ArcGIS Web Adaptor documentation for details.

 Supported web browsers

 For the best performance in the portal website, use the latest versions of the browsers listed below.
 The website leverages the local storage capabilities (similar to cookies) of the browser.
 If this storage is disabled, the site will not function properly.
 To learn how to enable local storage, consult the browser's documentation.

 - Microsoft Internet Explorer 11* (Active scripting must be enabled for the portal website to function correctly.)